chryzcode/chryzcode/README.md

 - 🔭 I’m currently working and investing in my self and [chryz-hub](https://github.com/chryz-hub)....
-- 🌱 I’m currently learning more on web development and building startups...
 - 💬 Ask me about my self and what i do...
 - 👯 I’m looking for  collaborators & contributors on [**chryz-hub**](https://github.com/chryz-hub)
 - 📝 I regularly write articles on [@Hashnode](https://hashnode.com/@chryzcodez)